Anivishy/CalculatorAdvProj/README.md

 Project #2 Design Doc

-Authors: Akshai Srinivasan, Anikait Vishwanathan Project Overview:
+Authors: Akshai Srinivasan, Anikait Vishwanathan

+_**Updated Documentation**_
+The core functionality of this calculator is for use as a scientific calculator while braking down steps for simplyfying input expressions.

+**Key Features**
+1: PEMDAS: This calculator follows PEMDAS and will simplify expressions in the correct order.
+It also interprets impluied multiplication and universal constants such as pi and e.
+	- In additioan to solving expresisons using PEMDAS, the calculator is also able to simplify expressions and break down the steps for the user as it goes through each function.
+The steps are displayed in a seperate column so that the user is able to follow along

+Project Overview:
 	The first elements considered in the design of this project are focused on the minimum requirements in order to have a functional calculator.
 In order to accomplish this the project was broken down into three major components.
 1. Engine: